snowplow-incubator/snowplow-local/README.md

 1. Configure your Snowflake private key and warehouse details in your `.env` file.
 You will need a [private key](https://docs.snowflake.com/en/user-guide/key-pair-auth) set up rather than a username / password as this is what the app uses for authentication.
 2. Launch docker compose with the warehouse you would like:
 * For Snowflake streaming loader use:  `docker-compose --profile snowflake-loader up` which will launch the normal components + the Snowflake Kinesis loader.
-* For the Lake loader use `--profile lake-loader`.
+* For the Lake loader use `--profile lake-loader` (you can use Lake Loader to load to a remote blob storage service, e.g., S3 or locally using Localstack).
 * For the BigQuery loader use `--profile bigquery-loader`.
 3. Send some events!